All our learning resources are running on the latest menu navigation.

 Below are answers to our clients' top questions about Multi-company builds: what it is, how it works, how to set up a build, and what you need to know before setting up a Multi-company build.
 For this article, we refer to entities within a Multi-company build as companies.
-See Multi-Company Setup for more information.
+Learn more in How to Use Multi-Company.

 When your single simPRO build is converted to a Multi-company build, all the data and settings for the single company are transferred to what is known as a template company.
 This contains all the foundation data to be copied across when you create a new company within the Multi-company build.
 The first company within the build is created at the same time, and is identical to both the template company and your original single company.